-If a teacher or student has lost a School-assessed Task, or the task has been stolen or damaged, they must complete a written statement of the circumstances.
-The statement must be signed and dated.
-The school must complete the Report on Lost, Stolen or Damaged School-assessed Tasks and Externally-assessed Tasks form, enter an estimated score on VASS, and send the form by email to school.assessment.vcaa@edumail.vic.gov.au.

-The principal, acting on advice from the teacher and on the basis of records kept, will determine an initial assessment.
+- If a teacher or student has lost a school-assessed task, or the task has been stolen or damaged, they must complete a written statement of the circumstances.
+The statement must be signed, dated and filed at the school. - VCE Coordinator, in consultation with the teacher will complete the 'Report on lost, stolen or damaged school-assessed tasks and externally-assessed tasks' form and enter an estimated score on VASS - The form is then emailed to the VCAA School-based Assessment Audit team. - The Principal, acting on advice from the teacher and on the basis of records kept on the Authentication record forms, will determine an initial assessment.